erniebrodeur/guard-rubybeautify/README.md

 to have a section added automatically.

+### Options

+This guard also comes with three options built in:
+* count: 1  # The count of indent chars.
+* style: :tabs # the type, tab or spaces.
+* grace_period: 5  # amount of time to not trigger further beautifies (stops loops).

+`grace_period` is the only one that is unique to this gem.
+It's the period of time to *not* monitor for changes.
+Since the gem will trigger an overwrite, this can trigger specs and doc generation.
+Which then trigger more beautifies, that trigger more of the other guards.

+To avoid this, set this to a period longer then a single modification runs.
+Since this has no global mode, you don't need to worry about what happens when you press `enter`.
+It will only impact open files that are saved.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.